 A child who is 16 years of age and under must have a parent or guardian present to provide current identification and to sign the library card application.
 The parent or legal guardian is responsible for all lost and damaged items and fines and fees on the child’s library card.
-A parent and the applicant must be present to register the card, and the parent or legal guardian must also authorize access to the Internet for any child less than 17 years of age.
+The parent or legal guardian must authorize access to the Internet for any child less than 17 years of age.
 A juvenile card is issued to a child from birth to 12; a young adult card is issued to a teen from 13-16 years of age.
 Federal law requires this authorization; it must be given in person with the child’s registration being signed by the parent or legal guardian.
-All library circulation policies apply to these cards.

 Non-county residents can obtain a library card by completing an application, providing acceptable identification, and paying a $40 per person card fee (via cash or check) at any Cobb library.
 The cards are valid for one year and must be renewed in person each year.
 All library circulation policies apply to these cards.

 Temporary cards can be issued to adults 17 years old or older residing at a temporary residence within Cobb County.
 The adult must present acceptable identification and proof of temporary residency.
 The proof of temporary residency may be a piece of mail addressed to the residency and postmarked within the past ten days or a letter from a service agency agreeing to accept the patron’s mail.
-The temporary card is valid for three (3) months from date of issue.
-Interlibrary Loan service is not available to temporary cardholders.
+The temporary card is valid for six (6) months from date of issue.
+Interlibrary loan service is not available to temporary card holders.
 A total of two (2) items may be checked out on the card at any time.
-The card is neither transferable nor renewable.
+The card is not transferable.

-A business card can be issued to local businesses, private day care centers, and other organizations and agencies located in Cobb County.
-In order to obtain a business card, the CEO or business officer must submit a signed statement of responsibility for fines and fees associated with the card on the business’s letterhead.
+A business card can be issued to local businesses, other organizations and agencies located in Cobb County.
+In order to obtain a business card, the CEO or business officer must submit a statement of responsibility for fines and fees associated with the card on the business’s letterhead with signature.
 All library circulation policies apply to the business card.